Santhosh-Ai-student/Mean-and-Variance/README.md

+# DATE - 29/01/2026
-#  Mean and variance of a discrete  distribution
+# Exps-1  Mean and variance of a discrete  distribution

 # Aim :